google/bigwheels/CONTRIBUTING.md

 After the PR has been reviewed it is the job of the reviewer to merge the PR.
 Instructions for this are given below.

+### Handling PR dependencies

+If your PR depends on another, you can mark it as a draft.
+This way we won't accidentally merge it.
+By default, we won't review draft PRs.
+But if the PR is ready, and just marked as draft to manage dependencies, feel free to ping us!

 ### Life of a PR

 We try to review PRs at least once per 24h window.